LibreWater/datalogging/README.md

 ### configure UFW
-if you use a Firewall like UFW, you can configure it to give the ESP32 access to the backend.
+If you use the firewall UFW, you can configure it to give the ESP32 access to the backend.
 ```
 sudo ufw allow from 192.168.1.101 to any port 8000
 ```